Volunteering in Tonga

 Australian volunteers have supported a wide range of Tongan partner organisations to achieve their development goals since 1965.

-Sunday in Tonga is celebrated as a day of rest and worship.
-The church supports both the spiritual needs of the population, and also functions as the primary social hub.
+Sunday in Tonga is legally proclaimed as a day of rest and worship.
+The church supports both the spiritual needs of the population, and functions as the primary social hub.

 Language